hyssostech/sketch-thru-plan-sdk-js/samples/typescript/connector-plugin/README.md

 # STP Plugin: Websockets connector

 The Sketch-thru-Plan (STP) recognizer requires a connector configuration during initialization.
-This connection is used by the recognizer to send and receive messages/events to/from STP (see the [javascript quicktstart](../../quickstart/js) ).
+This connection is used by the recognizer to send and receive messages/events to/from STP (see the [quicktstarts](../../quickstart) ).

 The STP recognizer expects connection services to comply with the `IStpConnector` interface: